cmstead/chrisstead.net/source/_posts/2016-04-06-typed-thinking-in-javascript.md

 layout: post
 title:  "Typed Thinking in Javascript"
 date:   2016-04-06 09:00:16 -0700
-categories: Code Smells, Design Patterns, Foundation, Functional Programming, Javascript
+categories:
+    - Code Smells
+    - Design Patterns
+    - Foundation
+    - Functional Programming
+    - Javascript
 ---
 {% raw %}
 Javascript is a dynamically typed language.
 I suspect this is not news to anyone reading this.
 The reason this is important, however, is I have heard people say Javascript is untyped.
 This statement is most definitely false.
 Javascript has and supports types, it simply does not actively expose this to the world at large.